TAbdiukov/TAbdiukov.github.io/content/post/2023-12-16-gaza-occupation-myths/index.md

 [**✧**] Satire: [Gaza’s sky is black but Qatar is always sunny](https://www.youtube.com/watch?v=OUMl58i4m0w)

-# Myth 3/4: Israel seals Gaza off
+# Myth 3/4: Israel seals Gaza off.

 International law does not require any country, including Israel, to have an open border with an independent territory where a hostile population lives.